Craven District Council elections

-One third of Craven District Council in North Yorkshire, England is elected each year, followed by one year when there is an election to North Yorkshire County Council instead.
-Since the last boundary changes in 2002, 30 councillors have been elected from 19 wards.
+Craven District Council in North Yorkshire, England was established in 1974 and abolished in 2023.
+One third of councillors were elected each year, followed by one year when there was an election to North Yorkshire County Council instead.
+After the last boundary changes in 2002, 30 councillors were elected from 19 wards.

 Political control

-Since the first election to the council in 1973 political control of the council has been held by the following parties:
+The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
+Political control from 1974 until its abolition in 2023 was as follows:

 Leadership

-The leaders of the council since 2000 have been:
+The leaders of the council from 2000 until the council's abolition in 2023 were:

 Council elections

 Summary of the council composition after recent council elections, click on the year for full details of each election.
 Boundary changes took place for the 2002 election, leading to the whole council being elected in that year and reducing the number of seats by four.